phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 Because of these drawbacks we decided to not use GRUB or the Multiboot standard.
 However, we plan to add Multiboot support to our [bootimage] tool, so that it's possible to load your kernel on a GRUB system too.
 If you're interested in writing a Multiboot compliant kernel, check out the [first edition] of this blog series.

 [first edition]: @/first-edition/_index.md

+#### The Future of BIOS

+As noted above, most modern systems still support booting operating systems written for the legacy BIOS firmware for backwards-compatibility.
+However, there are [plans to remove this support soon][end-bios-support].
+Thus, it is strongly recommended to make operating system kernels compatible with the newer UEFI standard too.
+Fortunately, it is possible to create a kernel that supports booting on both BIOS (for older systems) and UEFI (for modern systems).

 ### UEFI